wludh/womenandtech/coding101/coding101.md

 ### Try it out

-Create a separate Python script called `hello.py` with the code we wrote above.
+Create a separate Python script called `hello.py` with the code we wrote above, and run the code from `main.py`.

 ## Variables and data types